 The inborn immune defence activates cells that are targeted towards commonly occurring molecules on intruders.
 This activation uses pattern recognition, which means that it is rather general but launched quickly.
 The second subsystem is acquired immune defence and involves cells that are able to adapt to the specifics of an invading pathogen.
 In other words, this subsystem is able to learn and adjust.
 For this it needs time but while being slower in reaction, it is also more precisely aimed at particular intruders.

 Antibodies are large, Y-shaped proteins.
 The organism uses them to neutralize bacteria or viruses that attack it.
-The antibody recognizes a specific molecule of the bacteria or virus, the so-called antigen.
+The antibody recognizes a specific molecule of the bacterial cell or toxin, or viral protein, the so-called antigen.
 With each tip of the Y the antibody can connect to such a molecule on a pathogen – similar to a key inserted into a lock.
 The binding process may have different results: the microbe or pathogen is thus marked for attack or destruction by other agents of the immune system.
 It might also neutralize the target immediately as it disables for instance the microbe to dock at a receptor of an attacked cell.

 Antibody and antigens.